YOUR SAFETY IS OUR WHY

-As an ISO/IEC 17020 Accredited Corporation, IIA offers a complete inspection and non-destructive testing program to meet the current NFPA 1911 guidelines for testing aerial ladders, elevating platforms, and water towers, and ground ladders.
+As an ISO/IEC 17020 Accredited Corporation, IIA offers a complete inspection and non-destructive testing program to meet the current NFPA 1911 as well as 1932-2020 guidelines for testing aerial ladders, elevating platforms, and water towers, and ground ladders.
+We test ladders from 5 feet to 45 feet, and of various types and manufacturers.

 Our inspections include a complete visual and operational test of the vehicle, aerial device and associated equipment.
 Additionally, various non-destructive test methods are used to locate defects.